National Atmospheric Deposition Program: Committees

 The NADP is governed by an elected and rotating Executive Committee (8 members).
 Currently, there are two standing Subcommittees, three standing Advisory Committees, and four Science Committees (highlighted below) that contribute continuous, scheduled suggestions to the Executive Committee.
 Ad hoc groups and the Program Office also supply crucial input to the Executive Committee.

 The Executive Committee (EC) is responsible for considering and, if approved, executing decisions which are often based on the suggestions made by the subcommittees, advisory committees, science committees, and ad hoc groups.
 In addition, the EC is accountable for financial decisions and securing a balanced, stable, and ongoing program.
 There are eight voting members, as well as numerous non-voting members, that make decisions and appoint responsibilities to the subcommittees.

 The two standing Technical Subcommittees, Education and Outreach Subcommittee (EOS) (formally the Ecological Response and Outreach Subcommittee) and Network Operations Subcommittee (NOS), provide the technical support necessary to promote the goals of NADP.
 EOS maintains a platform to coordinate outreach and education activities among the network and scientific subcommittees.
 With approval and recommendation from the Executive Committee, EOS will provide guidance for outreach efforts and educational materials to the Program Office.
 EOS will provide a forum to enable communication of outreach and education needs, goals and activities of the subcommittees and networks.
 The goal is to enhance efficiency in messaging and reaching new audiences.
-The NOS focuses more on equipment, research, sampling methods, collection sites, and the evaluation of the issues that arise from these components.
+The NOS focuses on equipment, research, sampling methods, collection sites, and the evaluation of the issues that arise from these components.

 The three advisory subcommittees include the Budget Advisory Committee (BAC), Quality Assurance Advisory Group (QAAG), and Data Management Advisory Group (DMAG).
 The role of the BAC is to advise the EC with suggestions pertaining to the budget, and to outline financial planning for current and future years.
 The QAAG is in charge of ensuring quality management in all aspects of NADP, including the Program Office, networks, and laboratories.
 To do so, they provide recommendations for manuals and procedures to the EC.
 The DMAG counsels the EC in data management by reviewing data reports and formats in order to ensure that they are in line with the correct protocols.